ByteSleuths/Vape-V4/README.md

 3.Launch Lunar client or 1.8.9 vanilla

-4.Click on vape.bat and wait till it inject
+4.Click on Vape-Loader.exe and wait till it inject

-5.And Voila Vape-V4.10 injected

-If you have any problem regarding this crack just ask me and i will gladly help you.